Table Of Contents

 After AWS, Microsoft’s Azure Cloud is the most popular cloud provider.
 However, enterprises prefer Azure.
 To help these customers start, run, and scale containerized apps at scale, Azure offers a range of container and cluster management solutions.
 They include:

-- Azure Container Apps: Enables you to create serverless microservices using containers.
-Then again, ACA does not provide API access like, say, AKS does.
+• Azure Container Apps: Enables you to create serverless microservices using containers.
+Then again, the ACA does not provide API access, unlike AKS.

-- Azure Container Instances: ACI offers one pod of Hyper-V isolated containers as needed.
+• Azure Container Instances: ACI offers one pod of Hyper-V isolated containers as needed.
 It is less complex than Container Apps.
-But ACI containers do not provide concepts like scale, load balancing, or certificates.
-For example, you create five different container instances when you want to scale up to five containers.
+However, ACI containers do not provide concepts such as scale, load balancing, or certificates.
+For example, when you want to scale up to five containers, you create five different container instances.
 However, this service provides several application-specific capabilities on top of containers, such as scaling, certificates, revisions, and environments.

-- Azure Kubernetes Service: Like Amazon EKS, AKS is a free, fully managed Kubernetes service on Azure.
+• Azure Kubernetes Service: Like Amazon EKS, AKS is a free, fully managed Kubernetes service on Azure.
 You can run any Kubernetes workload on it, plus it supports direct access to the Kubernetes API.
-As a hosted Kubernetes service, it also monitors and maintains critical tasks like health monitoring and maintenance.
+As a hosted Kubernetes service, it also monitors and maintains critical tasks, such as health monitoring and maintenance.

 Compare Azure ACI vs. AKS or explore ACA to determine which Azure container service is best for your production needs.